AndruePeters/bescor_mp101_controller/README.md

   # add following cameras here
 ```

+#### Channel
+Only channel 1 is supported at the moment

+#### ID
+Acceptable values: 1 - 255
+0 is not allowed.

+#### Color
+Acceptable values:  OFF, BLUE, GREEN< CYAN, RED, MAGENTA, YELLOW, WHITE

+#### Power Level
+Acceptable values: MIN, LOW, HIGH, MAX

+#### Data Rate
+Acceptable values: 250KBPS, 1MBPS, 2MBPS
+* The lower the speed the further the range.
+No reason in changing from 250KBPS for this application.

+#### CRC Length
+Acceptable values: DISABLED, CRC_8, CRC_16

+#### IR Protocol
+Acceptable values: SONY, NEC
+* Hopefully, more will be supported in the future.

+#### Zoom In, Zoom Out, Focus In, Focus Out
+Any 32 bit number.

 ## Cross-compile
 I created a basic [toolchain](https://github.com/AndruePeters/pi_toolchain) to cross compile for the Raspberry Pi.
 The toolchain is simply the standard Raspberry Pi toolchain with precompiled libraries and headers I commonly use for my projects.